totalspectrum/spin2cpp/doc/spin.md

 There are some work-arounds to reduce the impact of this, so it probably will only be noticed in edge cases.

-### Second argument to ORG is ignored

-In Spin the `org` pseudo-instruction has an optional second parameter giving a limit to the size of the assembly code (like an implied `fit` at the end).
-Flexspin silently ignores this second parameter.

 # P2 Considerations

 ## Spin1 on P2